shishkevichd/MineNet/README.md

 5. Run server.

 # Customization
-To customize the map, go to the directory with the plugin, then `dependencies/unmined/Templates` and extract **Web.zip**.
+To customize the map, go to the directory with the plugin, then `dependencies/unmined/Templates/Web`
 <br />
-This zip contains **HTML & JS** files that you can edit.
+This folder contains **HTML & JS** files that you can edit ,pack in ZIP archive with name 'Web' and move archive to **Templates** folder

-# ❗❗❗ Warning!
+# ❗❗ Warning! ❗❗
 - It requires **Windows and Python** on your computer.
 - The program require installed **Flask**.
 To install Flask, type `pip install flask`
 - The program uses [**unmined-cli**](https://unmined.net/docs/cli/getting-started/), so it may be unstable.